oracle/terraform-provider-oci/website/docs/r/core_vcn.html.markdown

 The `oci_core_vcn` resource creates and manages an OCI Vcn

+The VCN automatically comes with a default route table, default security list, and default set of DHCP options.
+For managing these resources, see [Managing Default VCN Resources](/docs/providers/oci/guides/managing_default_resources.html)

 Creates a new Virtual Cloud Network (VCN).
 For more information, see [VCNs and Subnets](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Tasks/managingVCNs.htm).